Skip to content

 Q: Are there any bills to legalize online casino gambling in Ohio?

-A: Yes, in 2025 lawmakers introduced Senate Bill 197 and House Bill 298 to legalize online casinos, online lottery, and online horse racing betting, with a potential launch as soon as 2026.
+A: Yes, in 2025 lawmakers introduced Senate Bill 197 and House Bill 298.
+These bills aim to legalize online casinos, online lottery, and online horse racing betting, with a potential launch as soon as 2026.

 Q: Who regulates online gambling in Ohio?

-A: The Ohio Casino Control Commission (OCCC) regulates all casino gaming, sports betting, skill-based amusement machines, and fantasy contests in Ohio.
+A: The Ohio Casino Control Commission (OCCC) regulates all casino gaming, sports betting, skill-based amusement machines, and fantasy contests in the state.

 Q: Why isn’t online casino gambling legal in Ohio yet?

-A: Concerns about gambling addiction and the impact on brick-and-mortar casinos have slowed the legalization process, leading lawmakers to take a cautious approach.
+A: Lawmakers are being cautious… concerns about gambling addiction and the effect on brick-and-mortar casinos have slowed things down.

 Q: How does Ohio’s gambling regulation compare to other states?

-A: Ohio’s regulatory framework is similar to Pennsylvania’s, where the Pennsylvania Gaming Control Board oversees casino operations, licensing, and compliance.
+A: It’s pretty similar to Pennsylvania, where the Pennsylvania Gaming Control Board oversees casino operations, licensing, and compliance.

 Q: Is it legal to gamble online on tribal lands in Ohio?

-A: Tribal gaming in Ohio is regulated by the National Indian Gaming Commission (NIGC) at the federal level, but state-licensed online casinos remain illegal.
+A: Tribal gaming in Ohio is regulated federally by the National Indian Gaming Commission (NIGC), but state-licensed online casinos are still illegal.

 Q: When might online casinos become legal in Ohio?